ONSdigital/dp/standards/DEV_STANDARDS.md

     * Isolated, not sharing data across tests
     * Coded as unit tests
     * Must be able to run unit tests and integration tests separately (e.g. passing a flag to test runner to run integration tests)
 * Any other case for integration tests should be discussed with the team.
-The tests should provide sufficient ROI if they cannot be covered appropriately by unit or acceptance tests
+The tests should provide sufficient ROI (Return on Investment) if they cannot be covered appropriately by unit or acceptance tests
 * If you want to test the interface of a service, do so as a unit test at the highest level possible in code.
-If testing a HTTP API, call the router in a unit test rather than making HTTP requests to a running instance of the service.
+If testing an HTTP API, call the router in a unit test rather than making HTTP requests to a running instance of the service.
 * Do not create integration tests that test the configuration of the environment.
 This is covered in the acceptance tests
 * Do not create integration tests that test the integration between micro services.
 This is covered in the acceptance tests